Immigration to Mexico: Cuban

 Cuban immigration to Mexico has been on the rise in recent years.
 A large number of them use Mexico as a route to the U.S., and Mexico has been deporting a large number of Cubans who attempt to.
 About 63,000 Cubans live in Mexico The number of registered Cuban residents increased 560% between 2010 and 2016, from 4,033 to 22,604 individuals.
 During the same period, there was a 710% increase in the Cuban presence in Quintana Roo; a fourth of the population (5,569 individuals) live in that state.

+Haiti

+There is a significant Haitian diaspora in Mexico.
+According to a 2021 report, there are approximately 71,000 Haitian-born people living in Mexico.
+Haitians arrived to the country during the Duvalier regime in the 1970s, with a second wave after the 2010 earthquake.
+In more recent years, many have settled or stay temporarily in Mexico after being denied entrance to the United States.